flutter/website/ui-performance/index.md

 When you open Observatorty's timeline from the Flutter Inspector, you'll be using a version that has been customized for Flutter apps.

+{% comment %}
+I've talked to tooling SWEs who feel we're not ready to document this.
 [PENDING: getting a tour of the new Flutter timeline and will update/complete the instructions.]
+{% endcomment %}

 Go to Flutter's timeline view in a browser as follows: